-Polar Bear, oh Polar Bear a distant mirage in the stars and clouds, strong nobel protector in those magic hours of bedtime stories, books, documentaries, legends.
+Polar Bear, a distant mirage in the stars and clouds, strong nobel protector in those magic hours of bedtime stories, books, documentaries, legends.
 Slow luel of winter gazing, snow pouncing cubs, little tummies.
-I look down at the pink nose on the ballerina bear I just bought my niece for her first Christmas.
+I look down at the pink nose on a ballerina bear I just bought for my niece on her first Christmas.
 I touch the bleached, manufactured fur, then the dainty lace to-to around the belly, so much joy, such fun in the beady eyes of the princess bear.

 But there is a fading light, a low weight pulling my heart down for the real life of the bear- out there.
 Struggling right now and desperate to survive, to feed her young, to brave the waters, to face the ever changing world without the security of traditions, protection, or habitat.
 Vast ice sheets, arctic winds.
 Large padded footprints in the snow shoveling out holes, sniffing, swimming, all to just try and eat.

 Miles across frozen lands, now those paws a lifeboat paddling endlessly through broken unstable ice sheets separating as fast as the soap bubbles in my kitchen sink.
 The white snout black nose struggles to stay above water.
 Like all the years before, she paddles in anticipation, the ice will be there, it is there, but it is not.
 There is no icy white ridge.
 Deep, hopeful eyes search the top blue waters, the black waters, where the ripple is quiet, and the distance between life and death are the same in each moment, each stride, each breath.